m1tk/TOTPY/README.md

 # <img src="https://github.com/user-attachments/assets/7dcc8137-433f-453f-8ec1-0f3bce2e3728" alt="logo2" width="150">

-**TOTpy** is a lightweight and interactive authentication interface that demonstrates the implementation of **Time-Based One-Time Password (TOTP)** Multi-Factor Authentication (MFA).
+**TOTpy** is a lightweight and interactive authentication interface that demonstrates the implementation of **Time-Based One-Time Password (TOTP)** Multi-Factor Authentication (MFA) in addition to SMS.
 It’s designed as a learning tool or a starting point for integrating TOTP-based MFA into your applications.

 ## Features

 - **TOTP MFA Implementation**: Secure authentication using time-based one-time passwords.
+- **SMS MFA Implementation**: Authentication based on SMS.
 - **User Authentication**: Supports user login, signup, and logout functionality.
 - **Flask-Based**: Built with Python and Flask for simplicity and flexibility.
 - **Environment Configuration**: Easy setup using a `.env` file for sensitive configurations.